myoomotwani/chess-Low-Level-Design/README.md

 # chessLLD
-This is a project to validate a sequence of chess moves.
+This is a project to simulate a sequence of chess moves.